ETHM 613 Applied Ethnomusicology

 Final Project Assignment

-The student will write a 15-20-page research-based paper in current Turabian format (not counting title page, table of contents, or bibliography) that focuses on on particular praxis of applied ethnomusicology.
-The paper must include at least 12 scholarly/peer-reviewed citations with at least 5 from this course.
+The student will write a 15-20-page research-based paper in current Turabian format (not counting title page, table of contents, or bibliography) that focuses on one particular praxis of applied ethnomusicology.
+The paper must include at least 12 scholarly/peer-reviewed citations, with at least 5 from this course.
 (CLO: A, B, C, D, E)

 Oral Presentation of Final Project Assignment

-The student will create and upload a video recorded ten-minute oral presentation of his/her final project.
+The student will create and upload a video recorded 7 to 10-minute oral presentation of his/her final project.